devops329/devops/instruction/grafanaK6/grafanaK6.md

 ![Test steps](testSteps.png)

-Now you need to define how test will execute.
-On the left hand menu, click the `Options` navigation.
-This will display how the test Scenario will execute.
+Now you need to define how the test will execute.
+On the left hand menu, click the `SCENARIO_1 -> Options` navigation.
+This will display how the test scenario will execute.
 By default it will gradually ramp up from 0 to 20 virtual users over a 1 minute period.
 These users will make the requests represented by the requests you just defined over and over again.
 For the next 3 and a half minutes the 20 users will keep making the requests.
 Then over a period of 1 minute the users will trickle down until there are none left.

 ![Default scenario](defaultScenario.png)